zhenyong/BrowserDetectLab/README.md

 # BrowserDetectLab
-Do some experiments for some usability browser version detection tools.
+Do some experiments for some usability browser version detection (by useragent).